markcox80/data-flow/README.md

 - It must be possible for components to implement non-blocking I/O efficiently.

-The data flow system accommodates the following common lisp
+The data flow system supports the following common lisp
 implementations:
 1. Implementations with no thread support.
 2. Multi-threaded implementations supported by [Bordeaux